ibm-cloud-docs/databases-for-elasticsearch/connecting-ibmcloud-app.md

 ### Binding your deployment
 {: #bind-deployment}

+1. **Public or private endpoints**

-**Public Endpoints** - If you are using the default public service endpoint to connect to your deployment, you can run the `cluster service bind` command with your cluster name, the resource group and your deployment name.
+- **Public Endpoints** - If you are using the default public service endpoint to connect to your deployment, you can run the `cluster service bind` command with your cluster name, the resource group and your deployment name.
 ```sh
 ibmcloud ks cluster service bind <your_cluster_name> <resource_group> <your_database_deployment>
 ```

-OR
-**Private Endpoints** - If you want to use a private endpoint (if one is enabled on your deployment), then first you need to create a service key for your database so Kubernetes can use it when binding to the database.
+- **Private Endpoints** - If you want to use a private endpoint (if one is enabled on your deployment), then first you need to create a service key for your database so Kubernetes can use it when binding to the database.
 ```sh
 ibmcloud resource service-key-create <your-private-key> --instance-name <your_database_deployment> --service-endpoint private
 ```